MikeQDev/blog/_posts/2023-10-14-monitoring.md

 #### Signals
 [Telemetry signals]({{ site.baseurl }}/2023/07/07/signals/) such as metrics, logs, and traces are useful for monitoring.
 These signals have the ability to alert engineers when thresholds (preferably, [SLO burn rates](https://sre.google/workbook/alerting-on-slos#4-alert-on-burn-rate)) are at risk of being breached.
 While there are many signals you can monitor and alert on, my recommendations are as follows, in order:

 - Metrics -- metrics come in the form of application metrics (related to your business logic; perhaps even KPIs) and system metrics (related to infrastructure).
-Your best bet is to capture both, and only alert on what matters most to your end users.
+Your best bet is to capture both, and only alert on what matters most to your end users. **While the nature of computing is often spikey (which can lead to false alarms), aggregating appropriate metrics into SLIs (think of this as a calculation of `validEvents` divided by `totalEvents` over a period of time) for comparison against SLOs is usually the sensible approach to avoid these issues with M+A**.
 A few examples:
-  - Latency -- useful; if users experience slowness in your site, they are likely to bounce (leave)
+  - Latency -- useful; if users experience slowness in your site, they are likely to bounce (leave).
+A basic way to measure latency as an SLI is `fastEnoughRequestsRate = requestsFasterThan100msCount/totalRequestCount` (over a rolling period of time)
-  - Availability -- useful; if users can't access your system, they are likely to bounce (leave)
+  - Availability -- useful; if users can't access your system, they are likely to bounce (leave).
+A basic way to measure availabilty as an SLI is `successRate = successfulRequestCount/totalRequestCount` (over a rolling period of time)
   - CPU utilization -- *may be* useful, but if you're at 99% CPU usage and systems are still operating smoothly, why bother alerting?
   - Disk storage -- *may be* useful, but if you're in the cloud, using elastic/scalable storage, it's less useful.
 Instead, maybe monitor the *trend* of how much storage space is utilized (e.g.: disk usage increased by 20gB last night), as well as the prediction of future utilization
-  - **Note: while the nature of computing is often spikey (which can lead to false alarms), aggregating metrics into SLIs (for comparison against SLOs) over a period of time is usually the sensible approach for M+A**
   - Other examples can be found in [Google's example SLO document](https://sre.google/workbook/slo-document/)
 - Traces -- could alert on traces, though you'll likely want to alert on *aggregate* traces (e.g.: many traces reporting failures, not just a single trace) to ensure the alert was not triggered by a single, transient failure
   - Rather than traces being the *why* of an alert, traces may be better utilized to identify *who* to alert in a distributed system.
 For example, if TeamA's app is facing issues, but the failing spans are stemming from a dependency owned by TeamB, there's usually not much value in alerting TeamA.
 Perhaps make TeamA aware via a low-urgency alert, but the high-urgency alert should go directly to TeamB for proper resolution